 Each project/program submission has a "Sponsor", who is the implementing agency, organization, or individual that is identified in the PDCF for the project/program.
 The Sponsor, has the primary responsibility for development of the project- and program-specific monitoring plan and is responsible for implementing the monitoring plan during project construction (in the case of a structural project) and during project operations.
 In general, a monitoring plan would not be prepared until a project/program is selected by the RWMG.
 The Sponsor will be required to prepare a preliminary project- and program-specific monitoring plan prior to inclusion in a proposal for funding assistance.
 In this regard, DWR has provided the following guidance for the contents of a project-specific monitoring plan (reference the Prop.
-84 IRWM Guidelines):
+1 IRWM Guidelines):

-- 1) A clear and concise table describing what is being monitored (quantitatively or qualitatively) for each project.
-Examples include monitoring for depth to groundwater, volume of flow through a new conveyance facility or intertie, or increased absorptive capacity; - 2) Measures to remedy or react to problems encountered during monitoring; - 3) Location and frequency of monitoring; - 4) Monitoring protocols/methodologies, including who will perform the monitoring;
+A clear and concise table describing what is being monitored (quantitatively or qualitatively) for each project.
+Examples include monitoring for depth to groundwater, volume of flow through a new conveyance facility or intertie, or increased absorptive capacity;

-- 5) Procedures to keep track of what is monitored and identification of who will retain the collected data.
+- 2) Measures to remedy or react to problems encountered during monitoring; - 3) Location and frequency of monitoring; - 4) Monitoring protocols/methodologies, including who will perform the monitoring; - 5) Procedures or a Data Management System (DMS) to keep track of what is monitored and identification of who will retain the collected data.
 The monitoring plan will need to indicate if the collected data are appropriate for inclusion in statewide databases; and - 6) A procedure to ensure the monitoring schedule is maintained and that adequate resources (including funding) are available to maintain monitoring of the project throughout the scheduled monitoring timeframe.

 The above should be considered guidelines, inasmuch as each project is unique and may require either more or less detail.
 Once funded, any preliminary designs or preliminary environmental compliance documents are finalized, which allows the preliminary monitoring plan to be finalized as well.
-At this point, all applicable rules, laws, and permit requirements that need to be followed prior to and during project implementation are identified.
+At this point, all applicable rules, laws, and permit requirements that need to be followed prior to and during project implementation are identified so that full compliance can be ensured, as required by Proposition 1 2016 Guidelines.